Clewsy/rad10d/README.md

 # rad10d
 A daemon written for an internet radio project using a raspberry pi.
-The daemon interfaces with the mpc (mpd client) api to allow volume and play/pause toggle control via a rotary encoder with push-button.
+The daemon interfaces with the mpd client api to allow volume and play/pause toggle control via a rotary encoder with push-button.
 Roatating the encoder adjusts the volume, the push-button toggles play/pause.
 Simple!

 My hardware implementation includes a Raspberry Pi 3 with a small amplifier board connected to the 3.5mm audio jack.
 The amplifier is set up with a mono output to a single speaker.